virto-network/website/docs/whitepaper.md

 - Parachain Crowdloan: >=10% total tokens supply
 .
 Below is the example

-For reference APIs, e.g. Swap.cash, the total supply of marketplace tokens will be minted at the launch of the marketplace project and stored to be distributed
+For the team's reference applications, e.g. Swap.cash, the total supply of marketplace tokens will be minted at the launch of the marketplace project and stored to be distributed
 to: